MarkJelic/TEC-1G/Documentation/memmap.md

 The 'default' assumed configuration for a newly built TEC-1G, is:

-- U7: 32k MON-3 ROM chip fitted
+- U7: 32k MON-3 ROM chip fitted.
+ROM Bank 3
-- U8: 32k RAM fitted
+- U8: 32k RAM fitted RAM Banks 0 and 1
-- U9: left empty
+- U9: left empty.
+Bank 2 unoccupied

 Note that U7 can also accept a TEC-1 2k or 4k ROM with any previous MONitor if you wish to run older software.